johnwargo/random-errors-11ty/src/posts/2023/esp32-and-the-adafruit-music-maker-featherwing.md

 >There are two ways `.feed_buffer()` can be executed: one is to use an interrupt handler that automatically trips when the 'need more data' pin goes high.
 The other is to call it manually at regular intervals.
 >It sounds like your sketch was trying to use an interrupt but having problems.
 Disabling the interrupt switched over to calling the function directly, which works better for devices like the ESP32.

-Since there's no example of this anywhere, here's a a [Gist](https://gist.github.com/johnwargo/d1faa619fc0b008837bafaabe8581e84){target="_blank"} that solves it and here's the full source as well:
+Since there's no example of this anywhere, here's a [Gist](https://gist.github.com/johnwargo/d1faa619fc0b008837bafaabe8581e84){target="_blank"} that solves it and the full source as well:

 ```c
 // Specifically for use with the Adafruit Feather, the pins are pre-set here!